 - 12 sausage patties (or turkey sausage) and/or Canadian bacon or a mixture of both

-- When eggs and sausage have baked and are completely cooled assemble Egg McMuffins, wrap in either foil or waxed paper, and place the individually wrapped sandwiches into a gallon ziplock freezer bag; freeze.
+When eggs and sausage have baked and are completely cooled assemble Egg McMuffins, wrap in either foil or waxed paper, and place the individually wrapped sandwiches into a gallon zip-top freezer bag; freeze.

 JOIN THE LIST!